mahati-basavaraju/iiitb_piso/README.md

   <img src='https://user-images.githubusercontent.com/110677094/187761449-91dc74f1-6f95-4cdf-a866-9601f2a20bf6.png'>
 </p>

-The config file should include paths of sky130 .lib files and the vsd_inv .lef file.
+The config file should include paths of sky130 .lib files and the vsd_inv .lef file for merging the sky130_vsdnv cells with our design.
+For detailed steps, visit <a href="https://github.com/Devipriya1921/Physical_Design_Using_OpenLANE_Sky130#inverter-standard-cell-layout--spice-extraction">https://github.com/Devipriya1921/Physical_Design_Using_OpenLANE_Sky130#inverter-standard-cell-layout--spice-extraction </a>

 Follow below commands to move to OpenLane working directory and move to OpenLane base.